 With the advent of higher consumer expectations, an increase in the number of online stores offering fast delivery and more and more shoppers ordering products online, the number of packages being shipped will continue to rise, and supply chain management trends will continue to evolve in response.

-Online shoppers are coming to expect fast shipping of all their online purchases as most e-commerce and retail giants offer same day or two-day delivery options.
+Online shoppers are coming to expect fast shipping of all their online purchases as most e-commerce and retail giants offer same day delivery or two-day delivery options.
 Amazon offers free two-day shipping (and even one-day delivery of 10 million eligible items) to its Prime members, while Walmart offers free two-day shipping and is gradually rolling out free next-day delivery.
 Companies such as Jet, CVS, Best Buy and Apple also offer similar shipping options.

 Amazon counts more than 100 million Amazon Prime members in the United States.
 Those kinds of memberships are becoming more popular because of the rise in consumer demand for near-instant delivery of online purchases.
 To help navigate that increasingly competitive market and remain relevant, retailers may be wise to partner with innovative logistics providers to optimize last-mile delivery.